akka/akka/akka-docs/rst/java/lambda-persistence.rst

 ``deliver`` and ``confirmDelivery`` invocations from your ``PersistentActor`` so that the state can be restored by calling the same methods during the recovery phase of the ``PersistentActor``.
 Sometimes these events can be derived from other business level events, and sometimes you must create separate events.
-During recovery calls to ``delivery`` will not send out the message, but it will be sent later if no matching ``confirmDelivery`` was performed.
+During recovery calls to ``deliver`` will not send out the message, but it will be sent later if no matching ``confirmDelivery`` was performed.

 Support for snapshots is provided by ``getDeliverySnapshot`` and ``setDeliverySnapshot``.